 Berlinettas emphasize both performance and comfort, offering drivers the best of both worlds.
 The legendary F12berlinetta, for instance, was the most aerodynamic series-production Ferrari and boasted the highest-performance front-engine naturally aspirated 6.3L V12 in the Prancing Horse lineup at the time of its release, while its interior is appointed with sumptuous Italian leather, cutting-edge tech features, and impressive interior volume.
 It’s a vehicle that combines track-burning performance with generous creature comforts.

 Whether you want a berlinetta or a grand tourer, there’s a Prancing Horse out there to put a smile on every driver’s face.
-You can inquire about buying one when you contact Continental AutoSports.
-We call Chicagoland home, but we frequently serve customers in St. Louis and Indianapolis, as well as enthusiasts throughout the United States.
+You can inquire about buying one when you contact Continental AutoSports Ferrari.
+We call Chicagoland home, but we frequently serve customers in Indianapolis and Milwaukee, as well as enthusiasts throughout the United States.

 2018 Ferrari California T One of One, Tailor Made, 70th Anniversary Special Edition 70 years after Ferrari became recognized as an official automotive manufacturer, they wanted to organize something special to immortalize their history and lineage.
 In 2016 it was announced at the Paris Motor Show that 70 special edition liveries, honoring street and race cars from Ferrari’s past, would be mirrored onto the contemporary model range of the F12berlinetta, the 488 GTB, the 488 Spider, the GTC4Lusso, and the California T. In total, 350 absolutely unique vehicles would be manufactured and tailor-made to honor 70 years of Ferrari excellence….